pdurbin/blog.greptilian.com/content/posts/2020-03-18-classic-euphoric-mania.md

 [McLean]: https://en.wikipedia.org/wiki/McLean_Hospital

 I now recognize that I was getting increasingly manic in the days leading up to my trip to the emergency room and subsequent hospitalization.
-People at work and in my personal life kept asking me what had gotten into to me.
+People at work and in my personal life kept asking me what had gotten into me.
 I kept wondering why they were moving, talking, and thinking so slowly.

 My "first break" (first mood episode) occurred on Thursday, March 5th.
 The night before I had only slept for an hour and the nights before that I hadn't been sleeping well either.
 I had experienced sleep deprivation before when my children were babies, but nothing like this.
 Instead of sleeping I was in chat rooms or working away on what seemed like some great ideas.
 After the sun finally came up and I had some breakfast, I biked to work, taking more risks than I normally would, and stopped at the gym along the way.